ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 - Ethene
 - Different isomers of C$_{20}$

-We have also learned how to use VESTA to visualise our structures with the help of the `convert_qe_to_vesta.py` conversion script.
+We have also learned how to use VESTA to visualise our structures with the help of the `c2x`.

 -------------------------------------------------------------------------------